-- (a) "company" means any body corporate and includes a firm or other association of individuals; and - (b) "director", in relation to a firm, means a partner in the firm. - 29.
-Protection of action taken in good faith.-(1) No suit, prosecution or other legal proceeding shall lie against the Central Government or the existing, or new, Government company or any officer or other employee of that Government or the Government company or any person authorised by that Government or Government company for anything which is in good faith done or intended to be done under this Act. - (2) No suit, or other legal proceeding, shall lie against the Central Government or the existing, or new, Government company, or any officer or other employee of that Government or Government company or any person authorised by that Government or Government company for any damage caused or likely to be caused by anything which is in good faith done or intended to be done under this Act. - 30.
-Delegation of powers.-(1) The Central Government may, by notification, direct that all or any of the powers exercisable by it under this Act, other than the powers conferred by this section, section 31 or section 32, may also be exercised by such person or persons as may be specified in the notification. - (2) Whenever any delegation of power is made under sub-section (1), the person to whom such power has been delegated shall act under the direction, control and supervision of the Central Government. - 31.
-Power to make rules.-(1) The Central Government may, by notification, make rules for carrying out the provisions of this Act. - (2) In particular, and without prejudice to the generality of the foregoing power, such rules may provide for all or any of the following matters, namely:- - (a) the time within which, and the manner in which, an intimation referred to in sub-section (3) of section 4 shall be given; - (b) the manner in which the moneys in any provident fund or other fund referred to in section 14 shall be dealt with; - (c) any other matter which is required to be, or may be, prescribed. - (3) Every rule made by the Central Government under this Act shall be laid, as soon as may be after it is made, before each House of Parliament, while it is in session, for a total period of thirty days which may be comprised in one session or in two or more successive sessions, and if, before the expiry of the session immediately following the session or the successive sessions aforesaid, both Houses agree in making any modification in the rule or both Houses agree that the rule should not be made, the rule shall thereafter have effect only in such modified form or be of no effect, as the case may be; so, however, that any such modification or annulment shall be without prejudice to the validity of anything previously done under that rule. - 32.
-Power to remove difficulties.-If any difficulty arises in giving effect to the provisions of this Act the Central Government may by order, not inconsistent with the provisions of this Act, remove the difficulty:
+- (a) "company" means any body corporate and includes a firm or other association of individuals; and - (b) "director", in relation to a firm, means a partner in the firm. - 31.
+Power to make rules.-(1) The Central Government may, by notification, make rules for carrying out the provisions of this Act. - (2) In particular, and without prejudice to the generality of the foregoing power, such rules may provide for all or any of the following matters, namely:- - (a) the time within which, and the manner in which, an intimation shall be given to the Commissioner under sub-section (3) of section 4; - (b) the manner in which the monies in any provident fund or other fund under section 14 shall be dealt with; - (c) any other matter which is required to be, or may be, prescribed. - (3) Every rule made by the Central Government under this Act shall be laid, as soon as may be after it is made, before each House of Parliament, while it is in session, for a total period of thirty days which may be comprised in one session or in two or more successive sessions, and if, before the expiry of the session immediately following the session or the successive sessions aforesaid, both Houses agree in making any modification in the rule or both Houses agree that the rule should not be made, the rule shall thereafter have effect only in such modified form or be of no effect, as the case may be; so, however, that any such modification or annulment shall be without prejudice to the validity of anything previously done under that rule. - 32.
+Power to remove difficulties.-If any difficulty arises in giving effect to the provisions of this Act, the Central Government may, by order, not inconsistent with the provisions of this Act, remove the difficulty: